 Let’s take a look at what is the differences between Nittaku Violin with some other similar blades.

-The Violin is thinner compared to Acoustic.
+The Violin is thinner compared to Acoustic blade.
 The thickness of the Violin is 5.5mm, while Acoustic is 5.7mm.
 Also, the Violin is slower and has more flex.

 Acoustic can let you play faster ball but is having less dwell time, less control and less spin than Violin.

 vs Violin carbon